Lauren Flax Yoga

 Words

-As a yoga teacher and writer I spend most of my life thinking about how people think, specifically about the embedded messages in language, and what lies in the unconscious – individual and collective.
+As a yoga teacher and writer I spend most of my life thinking about how people think, specifically about the embedded messages in language and what lies in the unconscious – individual and collective.
 I have been talking about this in class lately.
-Listen: when you literally, intentionally put your heart above your head, your right brain knows exactly what you’re up to and integrates this information.
+Listen: when you literally, intentionally put your heart above your head, your creative brain knows exactly what you’re up to and integrates this information.
 It gets it.
 It knows what a heart is.
 The framework of the chakras is a helpful and very powerful visualization of the body, but the teaching can be transmitted without it.
 In yoga your body gains strength and health by leading with the heart and learning what to engage and what to release to find balance.
 Your brain hears this.
 It’s smart.
 It gets the message.

 The Value of Nothing